davidtchiu/davidtchiu.github.io/teaching/cs475/lab2/index.md

 double amt = 90000.75;
 ```

-Although high-level languages like C, Java, etc., hide it from us, the three variables have to exist *somewhere* in your computer's memory.
+The three variables have to exist *somewhere* in memory.
 Let's take a look at a make-believe snapshot of my computer's memory as it runs the code shown above.
 You might recall from your architecture class that a **CPU word** is a unit of data transfer between memory and CPU.
-In these tutorials, we'll assume that a word is a block of four contiguous bytes (i.e., 32-bits).
+For simplicity, in these tutorials, we'll assume that a word is a block of four contiguous bytes (i.e., 32-bits),  though it should be stated that a word is usually 8 bytes (64-bits) in modern machines.

-In the figure below, only a word's start address is shown, but know that each byte within the word is addressable too.
+In the figure below, only a word's start address is shown, but know that each byte within the word is addressible too.
 When a CPU requests the byte located at a certain address, say `1117`,  the *full* word ranging from address `1116` to `1119` is retrieved from memory and brought into one of the CPU's registers.
 The CPU then extracts the desired byte at `1117`.
-All of this is done behind the scenes hidden from the programmer.\
+All of this is done behind the scenes, hidden from the programmer.\

  <img border="1" width="450px" src="figures/proj2-ex1.png"/>